Jacob-M-H/Java-VSCode/README.txt

     The test folder for my purposes isn't super required, so I will investigate that as a project develops, or I hit a road block that prevents my progress.
     Currently, I'll see about making a hello world program through Maven's src/main/java, and get rid of everything else I can.
     Then, once I confirm I can make things run in Maven, and the general features a bit more than I currently do, I'll start making some test JavaFX applications.

+4/22/24
+    Updating, so instead of using Maven - as I care little for it as of now - I found out the VmArgs to update in the Launch.json, and made a stack overflow about the "" required around the launch path.
+Currently investigating Canvas drawing features for later use in the project with basic shapes and draggable objects before painting into the canvas.
+Later will investigate how JavaFX uses threading with the canvas, and how the objects are stored within, as if I can leverage those data objects I will.